 Capsule Wardrobes for European Travel

-Welcome to The Capsule Trip.
-Whether you are navigating the steep cliffside roads of Lake Como or walking the lavender fields of Provence, building the perfect European travel packing list starts with a smart, minimalist capsule wardrobe.
+Whether you are navigating the steep cliffside roads of Lake Como or walking the lavender fields of Provence, planning for Europe travel starts with a smart, minimalist capsule wardrobe.

 -